rails-girls-summer-of-code/RGSoC_slides/talk.md

 ###Introduce yourselves

+#### Examples of things you could talk about:

+- how did you meet?
+- how did you get into programming?
+- how did you find your coaches and choose your project together?

 ###Showcase your project

+#### Examples of things you could bring up:

+- present your team! (project mentor, coaches, supervisor, and coaching company if you had one)
+- what features did you work on?
+- what challenges did you encounter, and how did you solve them?
+- what things have you learned during RGSoC?

 ###Data!
 Rails Girls Summer of Code helps Rails Girls students get into Open Source.
-Just like in Google Summer of Code and Ruby Summer of Code, students will be paid so they're free to work on Open Source projects for three months – from July to September.
-Unlike those programs, the Rails Girls Summer of Code is about helping students to further expand their knowledge and skills by contributing to a great Open Source project (rather than producing highly sophisticated code).
+Just like in Google Summer of Code and Outreachy, students will be paid so they're free to work on Open Source projects for three months – from July to September.
+Unlike those programs, RGSoC is about helping students to further expand their knowledge and skills by contributing to a great Open Source project (rather than producing highly sophisticated code).
-Each team is comprised of two students and has the support of local coaches and a supervisor.
-Some teams even have a coaching company (that hosts them and offers their coaches)
+Each team is comprised of two students and has the support of local and remote coaches and a supervisor.
+Some teams even have a coaching company (that hosts them and offers their coaches).
-As of 2015, Rails Girls Summer of Code is in its third year!
+As of 2017, Rails Girls Summer of Code is in its fifth year!

 #### This year's stats:
 #####20 teams
 #####40 students
-#####67 coaches
+#####90 coaches
-#####26 project mentors
+#####21 project mentors
 #####16 supervisors

 #####Projects:
-Hoodie
-Speakerinnen
-Diaspora
+Tessel
+Servo
+NextCloud
+Babel.js
+Processing/p5.js
+ifme
+Discourse
+diaspora*
 Rails Girls Summer of Code Teams App
-Diaspora
-impress.js
-RailsAdmin
-LEAP
-OSEM
-Discourse
-Exercism.io
-RubyGems Adoption Center
-CocoaPods
-Official Ruby Documentation Redesign
-Lotus
+Open Farm
+re-frame
 ..and more

-#####Our students are based in:
+#####Our participants are based in:
+Amsterdam, Netherlands
+Bangalore, India
 Berlin, Germany
-Vienna, Austria
-Colima, Mexico
-Warsaw, Poland
-Barranquilla, Colombia
+Goiânia, Brazil
+Kegalle, Sri Lanka
+Kollam, India
+London, UK
+Melbourne, Australia
+Moscow, Russia
 Nairobi, Kenya
-Coimbra, Portugal
-Seattle, USA
-Kochi, India
-Amsterdam, Netherlands
-Luxembourg, Luxembourg
-San Francisco, USA
-Sofia, Bulgaria
-Melbourne, Australia
-Hamburg, Germany
-Delhi, India
+New Delhi, India
-Quito, Ecuador
+New York, USA
+Tirana, Albania

 Applications came from all over the world {img/map.png}

 #####The Team behind Rails Girls Summer of Code:
 Anika Lindtner
-Sara Regan
 Laura Gaetano
-katrin-k
+Maria Ronacher
+Vaishali Thakkar
 Carsten Zimmermann
+Ramón Huidobro
+Max Mulatz
+Inês Coelho
+Ulrike Höppner
 Sven Fuchs
-Floor Drees
-Ramon Huidobro
-Fritz Thielemann

 And then there are the great people hanging around in the helpdesk channel on Slack.